wilddeer/blog/posts/en/2013-11-11 – JS sliders and the Tab key/index.md

 </div>
 </del>

-<%- include('/svg/history-solid.svg') %>This is a shitty way to get rid of the outlines: you shouldn’t reset the focus position.
+<%- include('/svg/history-solid.svg') %>This is a shitty way to get rid of the outlines – you shouldn’t reset the focus position.
 Use [this method](https://github.com/wilddeer/focus-fix){.is-colored-bg} instead.
 {.notice .is-warning .is-with-icon}

 Now our slider properly works with the keyboard and seems to meet the requirements of the [Web Content Accessibility Guidelines](http://www.w3.org/TR/WCAG20/).